Join us on Facebook!

-Play modes, behaviors and statuses for each type of channel will be covered thoroughly in Channels and samples and Channels and MIDI sections.
+Play modes are basically two: loop or one shot and they define the nature of sample channels.
+Play modes, behaviors and statuses for each type of channel will be covered thoroughly in Channels and samples and Channels and MIDI paragraphs.

 Giada as a sample player — channels start to play immediately as their corresponding key is pressed.
 No further actions are performed.
 This mode is designed to work in parallel with another stream (e.g. a DJ set);

 Giada loop machine! — each channel contains an element of the song: channel 1 stores drums, channel 2 stores pads, channel 3 stores leads and so on.
 While the sequencer is running, you launch and stop those channels.
 You can also overlay effects and other sounds by playing the remaining channels as you would do in the previous method.
-The quantizer helps you to align those samples to the grid and if you enable the action recorder you can automate a lot of things;
+The quantizer helps you to align those samples to the grid and if you enable the Action recorder you can automate a lot of things;

-- Giada as a live sampler — instead of loading samples from disk, record them from the real world!
+Giada as a live sampler — instead of loading samples from disk, record them from the real world!
 Those sounds become regular samples that you can use in any of the ways previously discussed.

 Giada as an FX processor — load as many plugins as you wish in any channel and send there audio signals or MIDI messages; Giada will process the FXs in realtime, outputting the result directly in your speakers.

-- Giada as a MIDI master controller — fill Giada with actions, enable MIDI out stream and drive any other instrument, both hardware and software, capable of receiving MIDI messages.
+Giada as a MIDI master controller — fill Giada with actions, enable MIDI out stream and drive any other instrument, both hardware and software, capable of receiving MIDI messages.

 Of course all of the previous modes can be combined together, according to your style and liking.